cs3110/textbook/basics/interacting.md

 That removes the `_build` directory and `hello.byte` link, leaving just your source code.

+## What about Main?

+Unlike C or Java, OCaml programs do not need to have a special function named `main` that is invoked to start the program.
+The usual idiom is just to have the very last definition in a file serve as the main function that kicks off whatever computation is to be done.

 ## Loading code in the toplevel

 In addition to allowing you to define functions, the toplevel will